-The standard sexual health questionnaire by Barati et al. (2014) evaluates participants' awareness of the factors affecting sexual health and their beliefs related to sexual health based on HBM.
+The standard sexual health questionnaire developed by Barati et al. (2014) evaluates participants' awareness of the factors affecting sexual health and their beliefs related to sexual health based on HBM.
 Using a 20-item questionnaire with three response options (yes, no, I don't know), knowledge of factors affecting sexual health and its consequences, such as STDs, contraceptive methods, nutrition, smoking and drug use, depression, anxiety, and sleep, was assessed.
-A score of one was given for each correct answer, and a score of zero for each wrong answer, or the "I do not know" option, and obtaining a higher score indicated greater awareness of the factors affecting sexual health and its consequences.
+A score of one was given for each correct answer, and a score of zero for each wrong answer, or the "I do not know" option.
+It is notable that obtaining a higher score indicated greater awareness of the factors affecting sexual health and its consequences.
 Other questions was focused on beliefs related to sexual health based on HBM included four parts: perceived susceptibility (3 questions), perceived severity (4 questions), perceived benefits (8 questions), and perceived barriers (7 questions), assessed on a 5-point scale with options ranging from one (completely disagree) to five (completely agree).
-The cues to action were measured with 10 questions on a 3point scale (yes, no, somewhat).
+The cues to action were measured with 10 questions on a 3-point scale (yes, no, somewhat).
 The questions' internal correlation coefficient (Cronbach's alpha) was 0.75 for perceived susceptibility, 0.82 for perceived severity, 0.79 for perceived benefits, 0.84 for perceived barriers, and 0.72 for cues to action(14) The reliability of the questionnaire was estimated to be 0.95 using Cronbach's alpha.

-Two interviewers who had the necessary information in the field under study completed the questionnaires.
-The interviewers explained the purpose of the research to the couples and asked them to refrain from writing their names.
-In addition, before entering the study, verbal consent was obtained from all participants, and the couples were assured that all the questionnaires would be collected in one place for statistical analysis while maintaining confidentiality.
-If the couple did not want to complete the questionnaire, they were excluded from the study.
+To collect data, two interviewers who had the necessary information in the field under study completed the questionnaires.
+The interviewers explained the purpose of the research to the couples and asked them to answer to the questions using closed interview approach.
+In addition, before entering the study, verbal consent was obtained from all participants.

 Data analysis was done using SPSS statistical software, version 22.
 The independent t-test was used to compare the means of two independent populations, and a one-way analysis of variance (ANOVA) was used to compare means in more than two independent groups.
 The relationship between the constructs of the HBM has also been investigated using the Pearson correlation coefficient.
-The significance level for all samples was considered less than 0.05.
+The significance level was considered less than 0.05.